Join us in our mission to promote brain health in communities at greatest risk for dementia.

 All paid positions are currently filled; please check back for employment opportunities in Spring 2026.

-Research assistants can gain academic credit via registering for Undergraduate Research in Psychology (PSYCH4998).
+Note: Research assistants can gain academic credit via registering for Undergraduate Research in Psychology (PSYCH4998).

 Community engagement (40%): Assisting with brain health seminars; assisting with tables at health fairs; fostering relationships with faith communities, clinics, and local organizations.